knrd1/chatgpt/README.md

 ```

 ## Configuration
-The package includes an example configuration file (example-chat.conf) which you can copy and modify.
+ChatGPT IRC Bot uses __chat.conf__ plaintext file as its configuration file.
+The package includes an example IRCnet configuration file (example-chat.conf) which you can copy and modify.
 ```
-$ cd chatgpt
+cd chatgpt
-$ cp example-chat.conf chat.conf
+cp example-chat.conf chat.conf
 ```

-Edit chat.conf and change variables.
-Example configuration for IRCNet:

-Variable "context" is optional: you can leave it blank or enter what you want the bot to know and how you want the bot to behave.
-This will work only with models connecting to endpoint /v1/chat/completions
+> Variable __context__ is optional, you can leave it blank or enter what you want the bot to know and how you want the bot to behave.
+This will work only with models connecting to endpoint /v1/chat/completions (see below).

 ```
 [openai]